-One of the core aims of TFS Downpatrick is to provide volunteer opportunities and social support to people with different kinds of disabilities, learning difficulties or mental health problems.
+One of the core aims of TFS Downpatrick is to provide opportunities and social support to people with different kinds of disabilities, learning difficulties or mental health problems.

 The focus of the work in Downpatrick is more related to the needs of the volunteers.
 It’s given the opportunity to volunteers to learn new skills, to develop their potential and to carry out the same activity every week if that fit them best.
 The volunteers can work on different activities such as: